alephnode/alephnode/src/pages/09-vscode-workflow/index.md

 Hello again, everyone!

-After a few busy weeks of work, personal projects, and _Game of Thrones_ fan theory wormholes, I'm dusting the cobwebs off the blog.
-If I ever take a break that long again, feel free to feed me to the dragons.

-Uninspired references aside, today's article will be a relatively short dive into some productivity hacks available in Visual Studio Code (_VSCode hereafter_).

 If you're like me, you're constantly looking for ways to improve the development experience.
 From faster compilation to terminal aliases, anything that cuts precious time is worth considering.
 What follows are a few of my favorite tricks available in my IDE of choice.

 ### Wait, Why VSCode?
 (In Case You Need Convincing)